 While their parents are still relatively healthy, Abaya said sandwich generation adults should initiate dialogue so they can gauge their parents’ financial preparedness and discuss their vision for old age.

 Do they have enough saved to cover their needs?
 Do they wish to age in place, move to a retirement facility, or move in with a family member?
 Is that family member willing and able to accommodate?
 Do the aging parents have long-term care coverage?
+(Related: Financial steps when a parent moves in)

 To the extent possible, said Abaya, all siblings should be engaged in the discussion about next steps.